 Our next scheduled ground plant ship date for East Coast locations is Monday April 30, 2018.
 We ship west of the Rockies most days.
 Ship dates are determined by travel time so plants do not spend weekends in transit.
 Please use residential addresses for East Coast shipping so plants arrive within 5 days.

-If temperatures in transit or at destination are projected to be above 80 or below 32 degrees F, your plant order may be placed on hold to avoid damage.
+If temperatures in transit or at destination are projected to be below 32 degrees F, your plant order may be placed on hold to avoid damage.
 We ship non-plant items every day.
 Please email us if you have questions about delivery times.
 We will contact you if weather precludes safe shipping of tender plants.
-You can also look at weather forecasts for points between our growing grounds in northern California and your location to see if the weather will be appropriate to ship safely.
+You can also check weather forecasts for points between northern California and your location to see if the weather will be appropriate to ship safely.

 Many of our plants are not suitable for year-round growing outdoors in Zones 3-8.
 Please check your USDA Zone prior to placing an order so you can make the appropriate selection.

 New olive varieties include Nocellara del Belice, Bella di Cerignola, Cailletier and Lucques.
 These represent some of the most cherished table olives in the world and you'll find out why when you pop one in your mouth.

 Fig lovers are an equally ardent crowd and will be pleased at some of our new offerings which include Col de Dame Noir, Sequoia and Bourjasotte Gris.